ajantaju/F4FEVR/README.md

 ## Issues/Bugs

 - Point Lookout is causing crashing in non-english versions of the game.
 Disable Point Lookout related stuff before starting a new game or [set game language to english.](https://youtu.be/kvmeHaTfquU?t=51)
+- If "A new start"-profile works but others don't it is usually Upscaler issue.
+You may have gpu that doesn't support it.
+Disable "Fallout4 Upscaler VR - DLSS FSR2 XeSS" and "UpscalerBasePlugin" and try again.
+- AMD gpus and different windows versions seem to have problems with the Upscaler.
+You may need to manually change [UpscalerBasePlugin](https://www.nexusmods.com/site/mods/502?tab=files) to a different version.
+For Windowns 11 use version 1.1.0 and for Winsows 10 use version 1.1.2.
+Manually download the version you want to try.
+Right click on the UpscalerBasePlugin on MO2 and select "Open in Explorer".
+Next open your zip file you downloaded with something like [7-Zip](https://www.7-zip.org/).
+Now locate and overwrite "PDPerfPlugin.dll" with the one you downloaded from Nexus.
+(Hint: it's in the "UpscalerBasePlugin" folder.)
+- Power armor light/shadows are bonkers in the Full F4FEVR profile with NacX.